phil294/coffeesense/docs/guide/interpolation.md

 Other than the [filter syntax](https://vuejs.org/v2/guide/filters.html), the expression is 100% JavaScript expression.

-Vetur now offers completion, diagnostics, hover, jump to definition, find references for these JavaScript snippets.
+CoffeeSense now offers completion, diagnostics, hover, jump to definition, find references for these JavaScript snippets.

 ## Generic Language Features

 ::: warning
-These features are experimental and you need to set `vetur.experimental.templateInterpolationService: true` to enable them.
-You can also only disable template diagnostics with `vetur.validation.interpolation: false`.
+These features are experimental and you need to set `coffeesense.experimental.templateInterpolationService: true` to enable them.
+You can also only disable template diagnostics with `coffeesense.validation.interpolation: false`.
 :::

 Currently diagnostics, hover, jump to definition and find references are implemented in this way: